z669016/adventofcode-2018/README.md

 Now for part 1, you only need to count the cells with value -1.
 For Part 2, check if all cells for a claim indeed contain the claim.id, if not it has overlap.

+## Day 4
+A bit more work, especially to parse the input data.
+But from there it's relatively straight forward.
+It helps to create an aggregated timeline of ints (``int[60]```) for each guard for every minute from 00:00 - 00:59, and collect in there the number of times the guard sleeps at each minute.
+From there findng the sleepiest guard, or the minute he sleeps most often is easy.